Let's make our community a better place!

 Mon, Wed, Thur and Fri - 8:30 AM

-(Bishop Mulvey has also granted a dispensation from the obligation to attend Sunday Mass to all the faithful.
-For more information click here.)
+(Bishop Mulvey has also granted a dispensation from the obligation to attend Sunday Mass to all the faithful through the summer months)

 This is a time for us to remain united and find meaning in personal prayer.
 When we pray we all become one in the Lord.